brandendupont-mcw/brandendupont-mcw/_posts/2019-2-16-fourteenth-post.md

 ###  About

-This visualization tracks the plantiffs who most frequently file Affidavits of Noncompliance after agreeing to a stipulated dismissal.
+This visualization tracks the plantiffs who most frequently file Affidavits of Noncompliance after agreeing to a Stipulated Dismissal.
 Data can be filtered by filing year.

 <dt> <strong> Eviction Filing: </strong> represents a court action typically filed by a landlord or property manager to begin eviction proceedings.</dt>